-As journalists, you strive to provide the latest, most accurate information about STIs to your readers, listeners, viewers and visitors.
+As journalists, you strive to provide the latest, most accurate information about sexual health to your readers, listeners, viewers and visitors.

 We believe strongly that journalists play an important role in helping ASHA educate the public about STIs.
 By contacting ASHA, you can get background information on STIs or reach a content expert.

 If you are a journalist in need of information not found on this site, please contact Media Relations or call 919.361.3124.

 This section of the site is intended to help you best serve your audience.
 We appreciate your feedback to ensure that this section best addresses your questions and issues about sexual health and sexually transmitted infections.

 ASHA Media Relations

 Research Triangle Park, NC 27709